 I first want to say that I firmly believe organic meat is the gold standard.
 Because of the stringent certification process, you know that what the animals have eaten are organic as well.
 However.
 I also know that this certification process is a long and arduous one, and can be very costly for small farms.
 That is why I am including farms on this list that, although they may not be certified organic, are doing what I think are the important things – humanely raised, free range, grass fed, pasture-raised, no pesticides, hormones, or antibiotics.

 I have been buying meat exclusively from Sunworks Organic Farm because of their extremely high standards (certified humane and certified organic), and the honesty and transparency of this family run farm (they have an annual farm day where customers can get a tour of the farm, and the owners are always at Farmer’s Markets with samples).
 They post specials on their website for pre-ordering bulk meat at 10-20% off, which can be picked up in Edmonton at the Old Strathcona Farmers Market or Blush Lane Organic Market (retail store that carries their meats all the time!).
 They also are at various Farmers Markets in Edmonton, Calgary, and Camrose.
-Pre-orders of frozen meat are taken directly through the Farm Office (minimum $50 order) and are typically ready for pick-up the following week.
+Pre-orders of frozen meat are taken directly through the Farm Office and are typically ready for pick-up the following week.
 All of their meats are sold by “cuts” only, so that customers get the cuts they want.
-(Note: prices are not posted below as they are subject to change – contact them for a current price/product list.)

 - Organic Chicken & Turkey: You can get all cuts as well as whole chickens and turkeys.